 Around 4.7 million people are living with diabetes in the UK.
 Adults with diabetes are up to three times more likely to develop heart and circulatory diseases, and are nearly twice as likely to die from heart disease or stroke as those without diabetes.

-Researchers at Queen Mary University of London used magnetic resonance imaging (MRI) – a type of scan that uses strong magnetic fields and radio waves to produce detailed images of the inside of the body – to study the hearts of 3,984 people.
+Researchers at Queen Mary University of London studied images of the hearts of 3,984 people, provided by UK Biobank.
 They compared the hearts of people with diabetes to those without the disease.